Cheshire1922/AG-GIMIMods/README.md

 so I guess it's safe, but we never know what anime game company may do eventually
 use them on a private server if you really care that much about your account

+but to be honest, getting banned is just gonna make you finally quit this gacha hell, win win

 --------------------

 Join the Discord for more mods, help or just chatting https://discord.gg/agmg